 2) If you don't have a PHP server

 You must have a PHP based server and FTP or SFTP access to upload the files or it won’t work.
-If you don’t, or you're using a service like Wix or Squarespace there are two alternatives:
+If you don’t, worry not, we can help you sort this out. ;)

 This is available at no extra cost on all monthly and annual paid plans.